googlefonts/googlefonts.github.io/gf-guide/metrics.md

 2. Repeat process for each weight/style if values are not unique in v1.000
 3. Enable Use_Typo_Metrics

-If the font was previously hosted on [fonts.google.com](http://fonts.google.com/), you can test the upgraded vertical metrics visually match by using [GF Regression](https://github.com/googlefonts/gfregression).
-You can also use gftools gen-html with the command `gftools gen-html diff --font-before font1.ttf --font-after font2.ttf` if you want to compare two fonts locally.
+If the font is already hosted on [fonts.google.com](http://fonts.google.com/), you can test the upgraded vertical metrics visually match by using [diffenator2](https://github.com/googlefonts/diffenator2) with the command `diffenator2 diff -fb font1.ttf -fa font2.ttf -o out_dir` where `-fb` stands for `--fonts-before` and `-fa` for `--fonts-after`.

 ## CJK Vertical Metrics